-Bees have officially been included in the list of livestock by the Australian Tax Office.
-Every year, bees from all over Australia need to be transported to almond tree orchards to pollinate them.
+Bees are officially included in the list of livestock by the Australian Tax Office.
+Every year, bees from all over Australia are transported to almond tree orchards to pollinate them.
 Almond trees cannot self-pollinate and have no real system of wind pollination in place, so farmers rely on bees to perform this function.

-If these trees are unable to pollinate, they cannot produce nuts or reproduce.
-Almonds produced in Australia are sought by many countries like the US and Asia.
-Thus, these bees are providing outstanding service to these almond trees and the Australian GDP.
+If almond trees are unable to pollinate, they cannot produce nuts or reproduce.
+Almonds grown in Australia are sought by many countries, like the US and Asia.
+These bees are providing outstanding service to these almond trees and the Australian GDP.

-While many bee farmers took their time to realize the potential of animal pollination in agriculture, presently, most agree that it is undeniably profitable.
-For a flourishing almond yield, the farmers need the trees to be pollinated effectively.
-Here is where the animal pollinators come into play.
+While many bee farmers took their time to realise the potential of animal pollination in agriculture, most now agree that it is undeniably profitable.
+For a flourishing almond yield, almond farmers need the trees to be pollinated effectively.
+Here is where the natural pollinators come into play.

 Almond pollen is nutritious to bees and is the main source of plant-based nutrition during this incredible trek into Almond country.
 Almond pollen also provides bees with proteins that help the bees grow stronger.